garybgenett/gary-os/README.md

 'groot' are required to load an external [Rootfs].

-The 'shmem_size' value for the pre-made GaryOS [Rootfs] should be at least '2048m', or '2g' if that format is preferred.
+The 'shmem_size' value for the pre-made GaryOS [Rootfs] should be at least '3072m', or '3g' if that format is preferred.
 The [Boot] file is already correctly configured (see [GRUB]).

+At least 6GB of memory is required to boot [Rootfs].

 --------------------------------------------------------------------------------